COVID-19 pandemic in Jersey: February - March 2020: Early response

-On 30 January the Government of Jersey made its first announcement about the virus, saying that its cross-Government review group met that morning to discuss the situation.
+On 30 January 2020, the Government of Jersey made its first announcement about the virus, saying that its cross-Government review group met that morning to discuss the situation.
 The following day the Government issued travel advice for islanders returning from affected areas of China.

 On 19 February 2020, a helpline was set up to answer islanders' questions about Coronavirus.
-It is staffed by personnel from Customer & Local Services, Health and Community Services and Environmental Health.
+It was staffed by personnel from Customer & Local Services, Health and Community Services and Environmental Health.
 As of 9 April it was handling on average 550 calls per day.

-On 10 March, the first case had reached the island – the infected person had travelled from Italy.
+On 10 March 2020, the first case had reached the island – the infected person had travelled from Italy.
 The following day a second case was confirmed.

-On 12 March, the advice from Senator John Le Fondré, Chief Minister of Jersey was to maintain a semblance of normal life, including continuing to go on holidays off-island, but by 14 March his advice changed, requesting over-65s to start social distancing, and on 20 March he extended this advice to islanders of all ages.
+On 12 March 2020, the advice from Senator John Le Fondré, Chief Minister of Jersey was to maintain a semblance of normal life, including continuing to go on holidays off-island, but by 14 March his advice changed, requesting over-65s to start social distancing, and on 20 March he extended this advice to islanders of all ages.
 Islanders had to avoid non-essential travel.

 By 20 March there were 10 confirmed cases in Jersey, two of which were believed to have been contracted within the island rather than by inbound travel.
 From 20 March, all travellers arriving on the island, other than essential workers, were required to self-isolate for 14 days.
 From midnight on 26 March those aged over 65 and people with certain underlying medical conditions were required to self-isolate.
 On 28 March, islanders were told that if one or more people in a household develop COVID-19 symptoms then all the other members of the household must also self-isolate for 14 days.

 On 26 March, the Chief Minister called for young people to heed the social distancing advice for the sake of their family members, and bemoaned the spread of unhelpful rumours by conspiracy theorists over social media.